-The current pandemic highlights the importance of prevention in the health network and the challenges different healthcare professionals encounter.
-Several observations were made following the first wave and it now seems essential to go further and develop, together, a real culture of prevention.
-Many tools and recommendations have already been developed, and only need to be applied!
-Let’s act now for a better tomorrow!
+The current pandemic highlights just how important prevention is in the health network and in dealing with the challenges facing various professionals.
+The first wave led to many findings and now it is absolutely essential to go further and collectively develop a true culture of prevention.
+Many tools and recommendations were put forward and so now we just have to implement them!
+Let’s act now!

-Then, for the 14 full days following the onset of your disability, you are entitled to 90% of your net salary for each day or part day when you would have normally worked, including the overtime hours scheduled, as applicable, and also all of the premiums, including inconvenience premiums, and lump sums – determined based on the ministerial orders – that you were entitled to at the moment you stopped working (AIAOD, s.
+If you contracted COVID-19 at work, for the 14 full days following the onset of your disability, you are entitled to 90% of your net salary for each day or part day when you would have normally worked, including the overtime hours scheduled, as applicable, and also to all of the premiums, including inconvenience premiums, and lump sums that you were entitled to at the time you stopped working (AIAOD, s.
 60).

 The employer can obtain a reimbursement from the CNESST for the income replacement indemnities paid to you during the first 14 days.
 The employer must fill out the Employer’s Notice and Reimbursement Claim form and send it to the CNESST (AIAOD, s.
 268).
 The employer must give you a filled-out and signed copy (AIAOD, s.
 269).
 Please note that even though the employer will complete this process, you are still obliged to fill out the Worker’s Claim form.
 It is the worker’s obligation to submit their own claim to the CNESST (AIAOD, s.
 270) by filling out the Worker’s Claim form.

 COVID-19 – Know your rights and obligations